City Budget 2024

 How does increasing transit fares and reducing transit service align with the overall city's goals with respect to walkability, climate change, and alternate transportation options?
 Also, why does continuing to drive in this city result in no financial penalty but taking transit becomes increasingly expensive?

-tmirijello asked 11 months ago
+tmirijello asked about 1 year ago

 The City’s Draft Budget 2024 proposes a $4.6 billion operating budget and a capital budget of $1.24 billion.
 The 2.5 per cent municipal tax increase, which includes the OC Transpo budget, is lower than the rate of inflation and represents historic levels of investment in Ottawa’s transit system. .
 Through the 2024 budget, the City is investing in on-demand bus service, conversion of the conventional bus fleet to electric buses, and improvements to real-time data.
 For Para Transpo, the purchase of new mini buses, accessibility improvements and updates to the technology systems are part of the budget.
 OC Transpo has frozen the costs of the Community Pass and EquiPass.
 OC Transpo also provides discounted fares and passes for students and seniors.